Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/1_MicroServicesSOA/README.md

   - Example - With big code base & 100 engineers team in [Airbnb](https://www.infoq.com/presentations/airbnb-culture-soa/), it was taking `1 day to deploy monolothic code`.
 - Instead of deploying complete code for any change, only corresponding microservice can be deployed.

-## Disadvantages of Microservices design
+## :thumbsdown: Disadvantages of Microservices design
 - `Obviousness` - With large number of services, it would be a bit tricky to find the microservice for the required change.
 - `Safety` - The contract should be defined properly between microservices.
 - `Resilience` - Client should be able to handle failure scenarios properly.